-Please select the region that matches the Zoho data center used for your account.
+In your WP Mail SMTP settings, select the region that matches the Zoho data center used for your account from the dropdown provided.

-Now that you’ve completed all settings above, you’ll need to click the Save Settings button.
+Once you’ve completed all the settings above, click the Save Settings button.

-As soon as you click this button, you should be redirected to a Zoho page asking whether you’d like to connect your site to your Zoho account (in some cases, you may also be asked to log into your Zoho account).
+When you click this button, you’ll be redirected to a Zoho page asking whether you’d like to connect your site to your Zoho account (in some cases, you may also be asked to log in to your Zoho account).

 Next, you should be redirected back to your WP Mail SMTP settings.
 Near the top of this page, you should see a success message confirming that your site has been linked to your Zoho Mail account.

-Now that you’ve completed the setup process, you’re ready to send a test email.
-To do this, click on the Email Test tab in your site’s WP Mail SMTP settings.
+Once you’ve completed the Zoho Mail setup process, you’re ready to send a test email to make sure your connection works properly.
+To do so, go to WP Mail SMTP » Tools and click on the Email Test tab.

-Once the email has processed, you should see a success message.
+Once the email has been processed, you should see a success message.

-Next, check your email’s inbox.
+Next, check your email inbox.
 You should soon receive the email for this test.

 That’s it!
-You’ve just completed the setup for Zoho Mail with WP Mail SMTP, and your site’s emails should start being delivered reliably.
+You now know how to complete the setup process for Zoho Mail with WP Mail SMTP, and your site’s emails should start being delivered reliably.

-Next, would you like to keep a log of all emails that your site sends out?
-You can check out all the details about setting up and using WP Mail SMTP’s Email Log feature over in our email logging guide.
+Next, would you like to keep a log of all the emails that your site sends out?
+You can check out all the details on setting up and using WP Mail SMTP’s Email Log feature over in our email logging guide.